boredcui/WMFS-GA/README.md

 # WMFS-GA
 Matlab code for the paper "Weighted multi-view feature selection with genetic algorithm"
+need install libsvm for matlab